1bcMax/SuperLearn/SETUP.md

 ### AI Mentor Not Responding
 - ✅ Check OpenAI API Key is set
-- ✅ Ensure uAgent is running on port 8001
 - ✅ Check console for error messages

 ### Styling Issues